btjhjeon/IMM_tensorflow/README.md

 Overcoming Catastrophic Forgetting by Incremental Moment Matching (IMM)
 ===================================

 IMM incrementally matches the moment of the posterior distribution of neural networks, which is trained for the first and the second task respectively.
+The Experiment is only for the shuffled MNIST task.

 ## Enviroment